By Reed Mangels, PhD, RD

 Nausea, especially in the first months of pregnancy, is common.
 Women with nausea may find that they feel better if they eat smaller meals more frequently and if they avoid foods and odors that trigger nausea.
 Seek medical treatment if the nausea and vomiting becomes so severe that there is a risk of dehydration.

-Simple Guidelines for a Healthy Vegan Diet in Pregnancy
+Simple Guidelines for a Healthy Vegan Pregnancy

 Let’s conclude with five recommendations that are especially useful for pregnant women.
 These five steps won’t alone satisfy all your needs, but when coupled with the advice offered throughout this article, you should be well-positioned to maintain excellent nutritional status throughout pregnancy.